Joelle Murray

-Joelle Louise Murray (born 7 November 1986) is a former Scottish international footballer who played as a defender for Hibernian of the Scottish Women's Premier League.
+Joelle Louise Murray (born 7 November 1986) is a Scottish football coach and former player, who is currently the manager of Scottish Women's Premier League club Hibernian.
+Murray played as a defender for Hibernian and the Scotland national team.

 Career

 Murray grew up in Chirnside, Scotland, and started her career playing with local boys' clubs.
 At the age of 12 she joined the youth set-up at Hibernian Ladies.
 She progressed through the age groups and into the senior side, winning all domestic honours along the way and latterly being under-17 captain.
 Murray made her UEFA Women's Cup debut in July 2004 against Rapide Wezemaal and has made six appearances in the competition to date.

 After being called up to the Scotland Under-17 squad in 2002, Murray came through the various age-group teams and made her full international debut against Belgium in August 2007.
 She scored her first international goal against Northern Ireland in a May 2009 challenge match.

 Murray is the most decorated Hibernian player of all time and was the first woman ever at Hibernian to sign a professional contract, on 21 February 2020.